rgammans/bpython/doc/sphinx/source/man-bpython.rst

 -V, --version          Print :program:`bpython`'s version and exit.
 -L, --log              Write debugging messages to the file bpython.log.
 Use
                        -LL for more verbose logging.
 Only available in :program:`bpython`.
--t file, --type=file   Paste in the contents of a file at startup.
+-p file, --paste=file  Paste in the contents of a file at startup.
 Only available in :program:`bpython`.

 In addition to the above options, :program:`bpython-urwid` also supports the following options if Twisted is available: